nicsig/config/.vim/autoload/slow_call/README/README.md

-# Which directories can I use to configure my plugins?

-        ~/.vim/plugin/
-        ~/.vim/after/plugin/
-        ~/.vim/autoload/slow_call/

 # What's the purpose of this directory?

 You can use it to delay the call to functions installing some interface, if they